zacuke/vscode-waterfox-debug/README.md

 * If you think you've found a bug in this adapter please [file a bug report](https://github.com/hbenl/vscode-firefox-debug/issues).

 ## Changelog

+### Version 0.4.0
+* Add support for debugging WebWorkers
+* Add support for debugging multiple browser tabs
+* Fix exception breakpoints in VSCode 1.1.0
+* Re-create the Firefox profile on every launch, unless a profile name or directory is configured

 ### Version 0.3.0
 * Print messages from the Firefox console in the VS Code debug console